Gamification

 Social interaction

-The concentration of social interaction in our lives also drives and reinforces gamified elements of business software.
+The concentration of social interaction in our lives also drives and reinforces gamified features of business application software.
 Teams can support one another in sales competitions and congratulate the first to achieve a badge.
-In addition to growing revenue and helping teams achieve defined KPIs, the social nature of these tools helps all users engage in and form the culture of the company.
+In addition to growing revenue and helping teams achieve defined KPI objectives, the social nature of these tools helps all users engage in and form the culture of the company.
 A strong company culture results in more engaged employees, higher revenue, and reduced turnover.

 AI

-Artificial intelligence (AI) has become all the rage among business and consumer software for lots of reasons, most notably:
+Artificial intelligence (AI) has become all the rage within business and consumer software engineering for lots of reasons, most notably:

 Gamified healthcare

 Healthcare companies have long understood that patient engagement is key to reducing individual patient risk and relapse rates.
-But many doctors struggled to track patient behavior after they leave the office.
+But many doctors struggle to track patient behavior after they leave the office.

 Gamification vendors have popped up across many areas of the healthcare sector where consistency is rewarded with good health.
-Consumer health gamification apps remind individuals to take their medication, measure their blood sugar, and walk more every day.
+A consumer health gamification platform can remind individuals to take their medication, measure their blood sugar, and walk more every day.
 Other companies have used gamification to improve physical therapy outcomes and even rehabilitate stroke victims.

 Consolidation of small companies into larger retail outlets